bobfang1992/pytomlpp/README.md

 conda install -c dorafmon pytomlpp
 ```

-If you are not using `conda` then please install from source:
+You can also install from source:

 ```
 git clone git@github.com:bobfang1992/pytomlpp.git